MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/onboard-create-guide.md

 7. If desired, select an automatic send date.
 If you want to send the guide immediately, turn the **Schedule an automatic send date** toggle button off.
 Select **Done**.

-8. Select **Send** in the upper-right corner of the screen.
+8. When you're done editing your guide, select **Send** in the upper-right corner of the screen.
 Then do one of the following:
     - If you want to send your new hire a link to the onboarding guide on your own, select **copy a link** and then select **Copy**.
     - If you want to customize the email for the onboarding guide, select **Customize the email before sending** and then select **Next**, customize the email as desired, and select **Send**.
     - If you don't want to customize the email, select **Next** and then select **Send**.

-9. If you want to send your customized guide to another new hire, select **Save as template**, enter a new template name, select **Save**, and start the process over again.

 ## Create and send on onboarding guide to multiple new hires from a template